 - Increased Anxiety & Emotional Arousal – Feeling like you can’t relax because something bad might happen.

 There are two important things you need to know about these feelings and conditions.
 They are normal, and they are temporary.
 You will feel better.
 All of these people can help:

 - Your doctor – Talk to your doctor, OB/GYN or pediatrician.
 Print this screening tool to take with you.

-- Social worker – Call the NICU social worker.
+- Social worker – Ask to speak with the NICU social worker.
 They will know how to get help.

 - Community resources – Support is available online and by phone.
 Connect with Hand to Hold’s online communities for valuable resources and support.

 - Family and friends – They want to help even if they’re not sure how.
 Tell them what you need.
 Read how you can help a loved one.

 - Support groups and one-on-one support – Need to talk to someone?
 Join one of our support groups, schedule time with a Hand to Hold Family Support Specialist, or request to be matched with a peer mentor.